Economy of the United States

-The United States is the world's largest producer of petroleum, natural gas, and blood products.
-In 2024, it was the world's largest trading country, and second largest manufacturer, with American manufacturing making up a fifth of the global total.
-The U.S. has the largest internal market for goods, and also dominates the services trade.
-Total U.S. trade was $7.4 trillion in 2023.
-Of the world's 500 largest companies, 139 are headquartered in the U.S. The U.S. has the world's highest number of billionaires, with total wealth of $5.7 trillion.
-U.S. commercial banks had $22.9 trillion in assets in December 2022.
-U.S. global assets under management had more than $30 trillion in assets.
-During the Great Recession of 2008, the U.S. economy suffered a significant decline.
-The American Reinvestment and Recovery Act was enacted by the United States Congress, and in the ensuing years the U.S. experienced the longest economic expansion on record by July 2019.

 The New York Stock Exchange and Nasdaq are the world's largest stock exchanges by market capitalization and volume of transactions.
-The U.S. has the world's largest gold reserves, with over 8,000 tonnes of gold.
-In 2014, the U.S. economy was ranked first in international ranking on venture capital and global research and development funding.
-As of 2024, the U.S. spends around 3.46% of GDP on cutting-edge research and development across various sectors of the economy.
-Consumer spending comprised 68% of the U.S. economy in 2022, while its labor share of income was 44% in 2021.
-The U.S. has the world's largest consumer market.
-The nation's labor market has attracted immigrants from all over the world and its net migration rate is among the highest in the world.
-The U.S. is one of the top-performing economies in studies such as the Ease of Doing Business Index, the Global Competitiveness Report, and others.
+U.S. capital markets are vast, with combined global equity and bond activity exceeding $134.7 trillion.
+It has ranked highly in global venture capital as well as research and development funding.
+The U.S. has spent around 3.46% of GDP on cutting-edge research and development across various sectors of the economy since 2023.
+Since the 1990s, consumer spending has comprised over 60% to 70% of the U.S. economy.
+The U.S. is one of the top-performing economies in studies on the ease of doing business index and global competitiveness.

 History

 Colonial era and 18th century

-The economic history of the United States began with British settlements along the Eastern seaboard in the 17th and 18th centuries.
+The economic history of the United States traces back to British settlements along the Eastern seaboard in the 17th and 18th centuries.
 After 1700, the United States gained population rapidly, and imports as well as exports grew along with it.
 Africa, Asia, and most frequently Europe, contributed to the trade of the colonies.
 These 13 colonies gained independence from the British Empire in the late 18th century and quickly grew from colonial economies towards an economy focused on agriculture.